queryluke/masseffect-5e/data/conditions/primed.md

 name: Primed
 id: primed
 ---
 Some spells and attacks cause the target to become primed.
-While primed, if the target is hit with a detonating spell or attack the primed condition ends and causes an explosive effect.
+When a primed target is hit with a detonating spell or attack the primed condition ends and the detonation causes an explosive effect.
 There are five primed types: Force, Necrotic, Fire, Cold, or Lightning, which correspond with the following explosions:

 Type | Explosion